Saturday, 11 May 2024

 • Local competitors and market dynamics

-By understanding these regional nuances, airlines can craft content that resonates with customers on a deeper level, driving stronger engagement and loyalty.
+Understanding these nuances helps craft content that resonates deeply with customers, driving stronger engagement and loyalty.

 Tools and Technologies to Aid in Personalization

-There are several tools and technologies available to help airlines implement personalization at scale, including:
+Several tools can help airlines implement personalization at scale:

 • Recommendation engines for suggesting relevant products and services

-• Artificial intelligence (AI) and machine learning (ML) for predicting customer behavior and optimizing personalization efforts
+• AI and machine learning for predicting customer behavior

 Measuring the Success of Personalized Content